Login or Register to make a submission.

 Profile of the journal

-Full-text articles are available online at Sciendo (https://content.sciendo.com/ view/journals/aiht/aiht-overview.xml) and the Portal of Scientific Journals of Croatia – HRČAK at http://hrcak.srce.hr/aiht.
+Full-text articles are available online at Sciendo (https://content.sciendo.com/view/journals/aiht/aiht-overview.xml) and the Portal of Scientific Journals of Croatia – HRČAK at http://hrcak.srce.hr/aiht.

 The journal publishes original (research) articles, reviews, mini-reviews, case reports, viewpoints, editorials, and letters to the editor.
 All submissions should be written in English.
 Announcements, book reviews, meeting reports, and obituaries are also accepted, and may be written in Croatian, English or Slovene.

 Original articles are expected to report on topics related to toxicology and environmental and occupational health.
 Clinical research and related issues are strongly discouraged.
+Our journal also discourages manuscripts that report on the toxicological effects of materials with an unknown chemical composition or with poor chemical characterisation (e.g., plant extracts with an unknown phytochemical profile).

 Review articles represent summaries of recent insights in specific research areas within the scope of the journal.
 They should provide systematic, critical, and extensive coverage of a subject.